microsoft/PartsUnlimitedMRP/docs/HOL_Deploying-Using-Chef/README.md

 1. Provision the Lab machines using an Azure Resource Manager (ARM) Template

-    This lab initally calls for the use of two machines.
-The Chef server must be a Linux machine, but the Chef Workstation can run on Linux, Windows, or Mac.
+    This lab calls for the use of three machines:
+		The Chef server must be a Linux machine.
+		The Chef workstation can run on Linux, Windows, or Mac.
 For this lab, the Chef Workstation will be on a Windows machine.
+		The MRP app server will be a Linux machine.
+This machine will be configured and deployed to by Chef.

     Instead of manually creating the VMs in Azure, we are going to use an Azure Resource Management (ARM) template.